nezihemervegurel/icml2023/_projects/3_project.markdown

 A customizable reporting interface that presents the results of EP.

 **Target Groups**
-Manufacturers, notified regulatory bodies, users of AI for health (doctors, patients), and vendors of AI for health.
+Manufacturers, notified regulatory bodies, AI users for health (doctors, patients), and vendors of AI for health.

 **Schedule**
 * Tuesday, 4:00 PM